Equivariant Polynomial Functional Networks: Introduction

+Recent methods have focused on creating permutation equivariant NFNs, such as \citep{navon2023equivariant,zhou2024permutation,kofinas2024graph,zhou2024neural}.
+These methods leverage permutation equivariance to respect symmetries arising from neuron reordering within hidden layers.
 NFNs that are equivariant to both permutations and scaling or sign-flipping have been introduced in \citep{kalogeropoulos2024scale} using a graph-based message-passing mechanism and in \citep{tran2024monomial} with a parameter sharing mechanism.
 However, similar to other graph-based neural functional networks, treating the entire input neural network as a graph and utilizing graph neural networks causes the graph-based equivariant NFNs in \citep{kalogeropoulos2024scale} to have very high memory consumption and running time.
 In contrast, the NFNs built upon equivariant linear layers using the parameter sharing mechanism in \citep{tran2024monomial} exhibit much lower memory consumption and running time.
 Nevertheless, the equivariant linear layers introduced in \citep{tran2024monomial} possess weak expressive properties, as the weights of the input hidden layers are updated solely by the corresponding weights of the same input hidden layers.
 The challenge of designing an equivariant layer based on the parameter-sharing mechanism that maintains both lower memory consumption and running time while preserving expressivity remains unresolved.